Candidates from any part of Bangladesh are welcome. However, young women from disadvantaged and indigenous communities will be given priority

 Viva board will look at the applicant's attitude, knowledge level, economic capacity, health status and Commitment to complete the three-year course and work as a professionally practicing midwife afterwards

-Please note: Admission criteria can be changed based on government rules and regulationsThe 3-year residential ‘Diploma in Midwifery’ will cost 222,000 BDT and is a subsidized cost.
+The 3-year residential 'Diploma in Midwifery' will cost 298,000 BDT and is a subsidized cost.
 The Developing Midwives Project has kept provision for at least 30 percent of the seats to be filled by students from the disadvantaged populations in each Academic Sites, throughout the project period.
 Please note that tuition free will not be the same each year.

 We present students with a variety of programs, organizations and opportunities that inspire them to get involved and grow into the leaders of tomorrow.
 Each academic site leader is elected by student voting from each batch.